michaelfarrell76/End-To-End-Generative-Dialogue/README.md

 ```
 #### In dev: through remote gcloud servers

 You must first set up an ssh key to connect to the servers.

-(You should probably just connected as me for now):
+Replace USERNAME with your own username.

+i.e. USERNAME = michaelfarrell

 ```
-ssh-keygen -t rsa -f ~/.ssh/gcloud-sshkey -C michaelfarrell
+ssh-keygen -t rsa -f ~/.ssh/gcloud-sshkey -C USERNAME
 ```
 Hit enter twice and a key should have been generated.